driusan/lmt/README.md

 ## Building lmt from source

-While the tangled source of `lmt` is included for bootstrapping purposes, the markdown is considered the canonoical version.
+While the tangled source of `lmt` is included for bootstrapping purposes, the markdown is considered the canonical version.
 The Go source can be re-extracted with:

 ```shell